praeploy00/Crop_Yield_Thailand/README.md

 - `Thailand_province_definition.csv` provides definition of Monthon (Before 1931) and modern province administration (after 1931) of Thailand.
 -

-## 📄 License

-This dataset is shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-You are free to use, share, and adapt the material, provided appropriate credit is given.

 ## 📬 Contact

 For questions or further information, please contact: